6 Common FODMAP Mistakes

 Dining out, traveling or going to an event?
 Call ahead of time and speak to a manager or host to see what options you have.
 When dining out, don’t be shy!
 Ask your server what’s in the marinade or sauce (high-FODMAP onions, garlic?), or what vegetables are included with your side dish or salad (high-FODMAP artichokes, asparagus, cauliflower, mushrooms, onions, sweet corn, peas, etc.?)
 One of the safest approaches to eating out is to ask for your preferred protein to be cooked without a sauce or marinade.
 Olive oil, safflower oil, sunflower oil, butter, ghee, lemon juice, white wine, herbs, and mustard are all great alternatives.
 Use olive oil, salt, and pepper as your dressing (and up to 1 tablespoon balsamic vinegar or try rice wine vinegar if they have it).
 When eating out, I know most dressings are full of FODMAPs but also full of unhealthy fats and sugars.
 I’ll take olive oil, 1 tablespoon balsamic vinegar, and mustard or just olive oil and herbs and mix it in a small bowl and pour it over my greens.

 Mistake # 5 – Eating more than one serving of fruit per sitting/meal: You have many fruits to choose from that are low in FODMAPs but did you know that you’re only supposed to stick to one serving of fruit per sitting/meal?
-This is due to fructose, which is a natural simple sugar found in all fruits and fruit juices in various quantities.
+This is due to excess fructose and polyols.
+Fructose is a natural simple sugar found in all fruits and fruit juices in various quantities.
 Fruits allowed on the low-FODMAP diet have low levels of fructose, but if you eat too much of one or a couple low-FODMAP fruits, your gut may be in for some unwanted symptoms.
+Many fruits also contain polyols (the “P” in FODMAP) in addition to fructose.
+Polyols can hinder fructose absorption and make symptoms worse.

-Here is an abbreviated guide on low-FODMAP servings you can consume as a snack, with your oatmeal or quinoa flakes, in a smoothie and more.
+Below is an abbreviated guide to low-FODMAP servings you can consume as a snack, with your oatmeal or quinoa flakes, in a smoothie and more.
 Both “Low-FODMAP Serving” columns represent examples of low-FODMAP servings:

 1 Low-FODMAP Serving